AMENDED AND RESTATED BYLAWS OF CATHOLIC SOCIAL WORKERS NATIONAL ASSOCIATION, INC

 Contracts, Checks, Deposits and Funds

-time to the credit of the Corporation in such banks, trust companies, or other depositories as the
+Deposits.
+All funds of the Corporation shall be deposited from time to time to the credit of the Corporation in such banks, trust companies, or other depositories as the Board may select.

-contribution, gift, bequest or devise for the general purpose or for any special purpose of the Corporation.
+Gifts.
+The Board may accept on behalf of the Corporation any contribution, gift, bequest or devise for the general purpose or for any special purpose of the Corporation.

 Books and Records